-With more employers looking to grow their workforce, now could be the perfect time to look for a new role.
-But where do you start?
+With more employers looking to grow their workforce, now could be the perfect time to start the job hunt.
+But where exactly do you start?
 And how can you ensure that you stand out from the crowd?

-Your CV is always the place to start.
-This document is designed to showcase your skills to potential employers and ultimately, tell them why you’re the perfect applicant for the job.
+Well, that’s easy.
+Your CV is always the best place to get the ball rolling.
+It’s literally designed to showcase your skills and experience to potential employers and ultimately, tell them why you’re the perfect job applicant.

-Crafting a winning CV is by no means easy, especially if you’re being measured against hundreds of other candidates.
-However, if you spend time on making your CV stand out, you’ll be able to secure a number of interviews, in no time.
-Read on for our advice and guidance.
+That’s not to say that crafting a standout CV is easy.
+Especially if you’re being measured against hundreds of other candidates.
+However, if you put in the time and effort to make your CV stand out, you should be able to secure a number of interviews in no time.

 Stick to a clear structure

 Firstly, you need to map out the structure of your CV.
-Start with your name and contact details at the top, and avoid including any unnecessary information such as your marital status or date of birth.
+Start with your name and contact details at the top.
+Remember, you should always avoid including any unnecessary information such as your private social media handles or date of birth.

-You can then focus on your personal profile: a short paragraph that sits at the top of your CV and outlines a little bit about you and what your career goals are.
+Then focus on your personal statement: a short paragraph that sits at the top of your CV and outlines a little bit about you and what your career goals are.
 You’ll have to keep this to just a few sentences.

-Next, your work experience and education sections should follow.
-Focus on the key skills and lessons you’ve learnt in each of these and depending on which stage you’re at in your career, pay attention to the most relevant parts.
+Next, should be your work experience and education sections.
+You wanna highlight the key skills and lessons you’ve learnt in each of these and depending on which stage you’re at in your career, get them to pay attention to the most relevant parts.

-You could then choose to have a ‘key skills’ or a ‘hobbies & interests’ section.
+You might also choose to have a ‘key skills’ or a ‘hobbies & interests’ section.
 It all depends on what’s going to benefit your application and make you stand out.

-Either way, sticking to a clear structure is important.
+Either way, sticking to a clear, logical , bullet pointed structure is important.
 Your CV should be easy to read and digest.
-You don’t want to put the reader off by poor formatting.
+That way the reader won’t be put off by poor formatting.
 And if you’re unsure then just look up CV templates online.

 Bring your skills to life

-Always think of the ‘so what’ factor.
-It’s not always easy to do, but you should never say something for the sake of it.
-Any examples that you can provide, will definitely help your case.
+Try and think of the ‘so what’ factor.
+It’s easier said than done, but you should never write something just to pad your CV.
+And any examples that you can provide, will definitely help your case.

 Cross-reference with the job advert

-In order to grab the recruiter’s attention, you need to show that you’re the perfect fit for the role.
-This can be achieved by honing in on the points included in the job advert and ensuring these are reflected in your CV.
+If you really wanna grab the hiring manager’s attention, you need to show that you’re the perfect fit for the role.
+This can be achieved by honing in on the specific points included in the job advert.
+That way you can make sure these are reflected in your CV.

-For example, take a look at the ‘key skills/requirements’ (or similar) section of the job description.
+So, take a look at the ‘key skills/requirements’ (or similar) section of the job description.
 Can you comfortably say that you’re proficient in all of these areas?
 If so, that’s great!
-You can start peppering these keywords through your CV.
+You can start peppering those keywords through your CV.

-In addition, it might be that you’ve undertaken similar responsibilities to what would be asked of you in this role.
-Again, think about the keyword you can pick out.
-This will help to make your CV more visible in recruiter searches too.
+Have you taken on any similar roles in any of your previous jobs?
+If so, think about the keyword you can pick out.
+This’ll help to make your CV more visible in recruiter searches too.

 Tailor your CV to the job

 Similar to the above point, it’s extremely important to tailor your CV to every job you apply to.
-It might seem like a tedious task, but it will help to show to the employer why you’re a great fit for the role.
+It might seem like a tedious task, but it’ll honestly pay off.
+The employer will be able to see why you’re a great fit for that particular role.

 To do this, you need to pay close attention to the contents of the job description, and do your research on the company.
-This will help you to match your career aspirations to the company’s own goals.
-For example, if you were looking for a job as a teaching assistant, by altering your CV slightly you could reference some of the school’s core values.
+From there, you can match your career aspirations to the company’s own goals.
+Say you were looking for a job as a teaching assistant, by altering your CV slightly you could reference some of the school’s core values in your application.

 This comes with a word of caution though.
 Just make sure you don’t twist the truth.
-It’s all very well showing off why you’re the perfect candidate, but if it’s all one big lie, you’ll probably just end up tryna learn french in one day á la Joey from Friends
+It’s all very well showing off why you’re the perfect candidate.
+Problem is, if it’s all one big lie, you’ll probably just end up tryna learn french in one day á la Joey from Friends

-Your CV is the gateway to your career.
-Therefore, it’s important to spend the necessary time tweaking and tailoring it to each job you apply to.
+Remember, your CV is the gateway to your career.
+This means that it’s mega-important to spend time tweaking and tailoring throughout the job search.
 Get it right and you’ll stand a much better chance of landing your ideal job – good luck!

 - CV-Library is the UK's fastest-growing job site, with 186,164 live vacancies across all industries.
 You can find more career advice written by experts on their website.